-SDLC defines different tasks to be performed in each step of software development.
-The life cycle defined the quality and efficiency of software to be developed in the process.
-The various stages of SDLC are shown in the image given below:
+SDLC defines the different tasks to be performed in each step of the software development process.
+The life cycle defines the quality and efficiency of software to be developed in the process.
+The image below shows the various stages of SDLC:

 Stage 1: Planning

-Planning is the basic fundamental stage where the process starts.
-Senior members of the team involved in this stage.
-They performed it with inputs from the customer, and sales department work on it by doing market surveys and discussions with the domain experts in the industry.
+Planning is the basic stage, from which the process of software development starts.
+This stage involves the senior (managerial) members of the team.
+They accomplish it with inputs from the customer, and the sales department works on it by doing market surveys and discussions with the domain experts in the industry.